 7. Paleo Bacon Wrapped Chicken or Cornish Game Hen – My Natural Family

 I think this is one of my “fancier” dishes.
 Just look at it.
 It looks like a real fancy meal doesn’t it?
 It really isn’t hard to make, you just have to let it simmer on the stove top while you’re doing other things.
 It sure does make the house smell good.
 I didn’t mention how good it tastes too.
 I mean, who doesn’t love chicken and bacon together since they make a great combination.
 You’re sure to want to whip this up for some guests or just a family dinner.

 8. Bacon Scallion Chicken Salad – Paleo Running Momma

 This pretty much a basic chicken salad made with homemade mayonnaise with bacon added to it.
 Sounds delicious to me.
 I like to make my chicken salad with a cooked rotisserie chicken from Costco.
 That way I don’t even have to cook the chicken.
 This salad can also easily be made ahead of time to serve for whatever occasion you have planned.
 I love make ahead meals, especially for parties and such.

 9. Cauliflower Bacon Biscuits Recipe – Paleo Hacks

 These cauliflower biscuits with a spicy kick and bacon are creamy on the inside but still chewy on the outside.
 Mashed cauliflower with added flour, spices and bacon and you have cauliflower biscuits.
-Do they taste like cauliflower, of course not.
-You’ll have everyone wondering that they are made out of.
+Do they taste like cauliflower, of course not?
+You’ll have everyone wondering what they are made out of.
 Or they will be so surprised that you but bacon in biscuits they won’t care what they are made from.